 In September IBM announced deals with Teva Pharma and Sage Bionetworks to use its Watson Health Cloud platform for a range of services, from selecting molecules for drug development to planning clinical trials and advising clinicians.
 A couple of weeks later, Microsoft, in Redmond, Washington, revealed a partnership between its Azure cloud computing platform and the University of California Santa Cruz (UCSC) Genomics Institute for data storage and analysis to support its work on genomics research.
 Information technology firms large and small are expanding their ecosystem of cloud computing facilities and services, hoping to attract players in industry and academia.
 Cloud systems can ferry, store and combine clinical, research, social and health data.
 Companies are attracted to these services because they allow them to keep up with the constantly growing pool of information without having to invest in their own information technology infrastructure.

-Read the rest of this news story in this month’s Nature Biotechnology: [html] [pdf]
+Read the rest of this news story in the December 2015 issue of Nature Biotechnology: [html].

 The US Defense Advanced Research Projects Agency (DARPA) opened a new office in April uniting its biology, and related engineering and computer science research.
 The Biological Technologies Office (BTO), directed by neurologist and retired Army colonel Geoffrey Ling, inherited 23 existing research programs and on April 24 launched its first new one, involving prosthetics.
 Other areas of research include diagnostics for infectious diseases, synthetic biology, biological clocks, systems biology and a program to establish the lineage of genetic modifications to living organisms.
 The office’s 2015 budget is around $250 million.
 Continue reading